Bryan Reynolds Player Props: Pirates vs. Mariners

-Bryan Reynolds, with a slugging percentage of .359 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Seattle Mariners, with George Kirby on the hill, May 26 at 10:10 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (batting .282 in his past 10 games, with two doubles, a triple, two home runs, five walks and nine RBI), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rangers.
+He racked up four RBI (going 3-for-4 with a triple, a home run and a walk) in his last game against the Mariners.

 Bryan Reynolds Game Info & Props vs. the Mariners